 Electrical contracting and installation services

-Sotham Engineering provides a full range of high quality electrical services, including a full design and advisory service, through to installation, commissioning and maintenance.
+Sotham Engineering provides a full range of high quality electrical installation and contracting services, including a full design and advisory service, through to commissioning and maintenance.

 Categories of work include:

 - Intelligent control systems incorporating; daylight dimming, absence detection and addressable